-Professor Linarelli is the author of over sixty publications.
-His articles have appeared in a number of law reviews and in faculty-edited journals.
+Professor Linarelli is the author of numerous publications.
+His book, The Misery of International Law: Confrontations with Injustice in the Global Economy (Oxford University Press 2018, co-authored with Margot Salomon (London School of Economics) and Muthu Sornarajah (National University of Singapore) won the European Society of International Law book prize for 2019.
+His articles have appeared in law reviews and faculty-edited journals.
 He has published with Oxford University Press, Aspen/Kluwer, and Cambridge University Press.
 He has written extensively on commercial law, financial regulation, comparative law, and international economic law.
 He is a widely acknowledged global expert in comparative and international business and commercial law.
-He is General Editor of the book series, Hart Studies in Commercial and Financial Law, published by Hart, a division of Bloomsbury publishing.
+He is Co-Editor of the book series, Hart Studies in Commercial and Financial Law, published by Hart/Bloomsbury.

-Professor Linarelli has taught a variety of courses including Contracts, Business Organizations, Mergers and Acquisitions, Global Financial Law, International Business Transactions, International Trade Law, and Law and Behavioral Economics.
+Professor Linarelli has taught a variety of courses including Contracts, Bankruptcy, Business Organizations, Mergers and Acquisitions, Global Financial Law, Public International Law, International Business Transactions, and International Trade Law.